Building the Best PC for Crysis

 Frames per second (FPS) measures the number of images your computer can produce every second.
 Higher frame rates mean that your screen will show more images per second, which means that you will see a smoother animation.
 Lower frame rates cause a game to appear to stutter, which is generally not enjoyable for the player.

 For the purposes of our PC build guides, we recommend computers that will achieve 60 FPS in your game of choice.
 Some gamers are satisfied with frame rates as low as 30, but that depends largely on the gamer and the game.

 For more information and animations explaining frame rate, please check out our Frame Rate page.

 Resolution refers to the number of pixels on a screen.
 High resolution means more pixels and generally more space and detail, while low resolution means fewer pixels, and often less space.
 If you are using a typical (not high-end) laptop or an old screen, you likely have a low resolution.
 When comparing screens with a similar aspect ratio, it is always better to get a higher resolution screen.
 Higher resolution will always looks better, as you have more real estate and a sharper picture.
 The image below shows the difference in real estate between common resolutions.

-Being quite an old title, Crysis 1 only utilizes dual cores, and the game is more GPU dependant, so even a decent SB Pentium will be fine.
+CPU: Being quite an old title, Crysis only utilizes dual cores.
+The game is more GPU dependant, so even a decent Pentium processor will be fine.
 The performance does depend on both architecture and a little on frequency.
 Faster clocked CPUs get slightly better performance, but new architectures run Crysis best.
-It is no surprise that SB/IB will give you the best performance, but older/lesser CPUs are still fine.

-Crysis officially recommends 2GB of RAM.
-You will definitely not be running Crysis on the Destitute tier, and every other tier has 4GB or more.
+RAM: Crysis officially recommends 2GB of RAM.
+You will definitely not be running Crysis on the Destitute tier, and every other tier from our parts guide has 4GB or more.

 Logical Increments Tiers and How They Fare